You can fight back against unlawful vehicle repossession!

 Write a statement that explains how the repossession unfolded: time, date, name of the repo company, a description of the agent, etc.

 - Take photos of the agent’s truck.
-The photos should include their vehicle’s license plate, company name and contact information.
+The photos should include the tow truck's license plate, company name and contact information.

 - Get a police report that details the incident.
 Get the names of the officers who responded.